 On May 31, 2022, the Company acquired the assets of Fill-Rite and Sotera ("Fill-Rite"), a division of Tuthill Corporation, for cash consideration of \$528.0 million.
 The transaction was funded with new debt consisting of \$350.0 million from the secured Senior Term Loan Facility, \$90.0 million from the unsecured Subordinated Credit Facility, \$5.0 million from the revolving Credit Facility, and \$83.0 million of cash on hand.
-Refer to "Note 6 - Financing Arrangements" for further details related to the financing completed as part of the transaction.
+Refer to "Note 5 - Financing Arrangements" for further details related to the financing completed as part of the transaction.

 The Company accounted for the Fill-Rite Transaction in accordance with Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") 805 "Business Combinations".
-The results of operations for Fill-Rite are included in the accompanying Consolidated Statements of Income from the acquisition date.
+The results of operations for Fill-Rite from the acquisition date going forward are included in the Company's Consolidated Statements of Income.
 Fill-Rite had \$87.4 million in net sales and \$6.4 million in operating income that was included in the Company's consolidated financial statements for the year ended December 31, 2022.
-Operating income included \$1.4 million of inventory step up amortization and \$1.5 million of acquired customer backlog amortization in addition to the \$7.0 million in amortization on customer relationships and developed technology.
+Operating income for the year ended December 31, 2022 included \$1.4 million of inventory step up amortization and \$1.5 million of acquired customer backlog amortization in addition to the \$7.0 million in amortization on customer relationships and developed technology.
+Operating income for the year ended December 31, 2023 included \$1.1 million of acquired customer backlog amortization on customer relationships and developed technology.

 Under the acquisition method of accounting, the assets and liabilities have been recorded at their respective estimated fair values as of the date of completion of the acquisition and reported into the Company's Consolidated Balance Sheets.
-These preliminary estimates may be revised during the measurement period as third-party valuations are finalized, additional information becomes available and as additional analyses are performed, and these differences could have a material impact on our results of operations and financial position.
+The following table presents the fair value of assets acquired and liabilities assumed.
+No adjustments were made to the preliminary purchase price allocation, which was finalized during the second quarter of 2023: